godotengine/godot-docs/classes/class_control.rst

 - void **set_rotation** **(** :ref:`float<class_float>` radians **)**

-Set the rotation (in radians).
+Sets the rotation (in radians).

 .. _class_Control_show_modal:

 - void **show_modal** **(** :ref:`bool<class_bool>` exclusive=false **)**

-Display a Control as modal.
+Displays a control as modal.
 Control must be a subwindow.
 Modal controls capture the input signals until closed or the area outside them is accessed.
 When a modal control loses focus, or the ESC key is pressed, they automatically hide.
 Modal controls are used extensively for popup dialogs and menus.

 .. _class_Control_warp_mouse: